 New Application/Permit Fees start March 13, 2014

-On February 11, 2014, The Board of County Commissioners adopted a resolution to adjust application and building permit fees.
-The new fees will start March 13, 2014.
+On February 11, 2014, the Board of County Commissioners adopted a resolution to adjust application and building permit fees.
+The new fees start March 13, 2014.
 A summary of development fees can be found here.
 For the Fee Resolution please click here.

 HOW TO DETERMINE THE ZONING OF PROPERTY